TheWoodenMan/nps-feedback-ui/README.md

 Builds the app for production to the `build` folder.\
-It correctly bundles React in production mode and optimizes the build for the best performance.
+It correctly bundles React in production mode and optimizes the build for the best performance. the build directory needs to be copied into the server directory so the backend can deliver it.
+The script automatically takes care of this - but you must delete old build directories before running.

 The build is minified and the filenames include the hashes.\
 Your app is ready to be deployed!